The Fear of Cats-Cute cuddly or the cause of anxiety and fear?

 Cognitive Behavioral Therapy

-Cognitive Behavioral Therapy, or CBT, allows patients to recognize the thought patterns that generate distress so they can reframe them.
-Although this approach will probably involve some cat exposure, you’ll be equipped enough to cope.
+Cognitive behavioral therapy, or CBT, allows patients to recognize the thought patterns that generate distress so they can reframe them.
+Although this approach may in time involve some cat exposure, you’ll be equipped enough to cope.
 This type of therapy alters thought patterns to change behaviors and moods.
-It lies on the premise that negative feelings or actions result from existing distorted thoughts or convictions.
+It lies on the premise that negative feelings or actions result from existing distorted thoughts or beliefs.

 In Conclusion

-The phobia of cats is very irrational as they are harmless.
-That one distressful incident you had with a cat was your first and last.
+The phobia of cats is as irrational as cats are harmless.
+That one distressful incident you had with a cat was probably your first and most likely your last.
 Like all other pets, cats love to play.
-It is possible that the cat that scratched you was expressing itself, and the unexpected happened.
+It’s possible that the cat that scratched you was expressing itself playfully, and the unexpected happened.

-Once you have been diagnosed with ailurophobia, seeking professional help immediately and undergoing therapy is the sure way to go about recovery.
-You don’t have to underperform in your areas of productivity because of cat fear.
-You don’t have to stay home because you will most likely encounter a cat at the park.
+Once you’ve been diagnosed with ailurophobia, seeking professional help and undergoing therapy is the sure way to go about recovery.
+You won’t have to miss out on important events in your life because of cat fear.
+And you won’t have to stay home fearing you might encounter a cat at the park.

 Your recovery depends on you.
-It would be best if you did all it takes to ensure you respond well to treatment and therapy.
+Do all you can to ensure you respond well to treatment and therapy.